SanPen/GridCal/doc/md_source/topology.md

 grids using **ConnectivityNodes**, with **TopologicalNodes** emerging naturally through topological reductions (e.g., simplifying branches).
-This implies that we should not share TopologicalNodes, since those are internal artifacts of a calculation software such as GridCal.
+This implies that we should not share TopologicalNodes, since those are internal artifacts of a calculation software such as VeraGrid.

 Over time, the practice of treating detailed models as node-breaker models and processed, less-detailed models as bus-branch has created an